 - – 1 teaspoon sugar

-- – 1 teaspoon shrimp paste
+- – 1 teaspoon shrimp paste or miso paste

-- – 1 tablespoon fish sauce
+- – 1 tablespoon fish sauce or vegan fish sauce or mushroom sauce

 - – 1 tablespoon tamarind concentrate